-Andrew Crust has developed a versatile international career as a conductor of orchestral, opera, ballet and pops programs.
+ANDREW CRUST has developed a versatile international career as a conductor of orchestral, opera, ballet and pops programs.
 Currently serving as the Associate Conductor of the Vancouver Symphony in Canada, Andrew conducts a large number of subscription, pops, educational and contemporary concerts with the VSO each season.
 Andrew is the newly-appointed Music Director of the Lima Symphony Orchestra, where he programs and conducts the Grand Classics, Pops and Educational series and has led collaborations with soloists such as Amit Peled, Awadagin Pratt and Laquita Mitchell.

 In the current and upcoming seasons Andrew will debut with the Arkansas and Vermont Symphonies as Music Director finalist with soloists such as Tracy Silverman, Stella Chen, Shannon Lee and Wei Luo, and with the San Diego Symphony and Calgary Philharmonic as a guest conductor.
 Andrew will also lead performances of Le nozze di Figaro in multiple cities across Spain in 2023.
 Other recent engagements include performances with the Winnipeg Symphony, Memphis Symphony, Hartford Symphony, Bozeman Symphony and l’Orchestre de la Francophonie in Québec.